pengx17/logseq-publish/README.md

 ## How it works

 Here is a [document](https://pengx17.github.io/knowledge-garden/#/page/logseq%20publish%20github%20action) about the story behind this action.

 TLDR., this action will start Logseq desktop App in a Docker container, automate it by Playwright and finally load & publish the graph.

 Since most of the work is done in a [prepared Docker container](https://github.com/pengx17/logseq-publish/pkgs/container/logseq-publish), you can refer to [action.yml](./action.yml) and adapt it in other places without the need for GitHub actions.

+Hint: you can checkout the trace file in the action artifacts and view it in the [Playwright trace viewer](https://trace.playwright.dev/) to see what's going on in the action.

 ## Alternate usage examples

 - One-liner Powershell call with only Docker installed as prerequisite.
   Below assumes that your folder workfolder has "KnowledgeGraph" for the graph, and "HTMLOutput" for the output.
 Container will be created and discarded on the fly.

 ```
 PS C:\> docker run -d -i  `
 	     --name LogSeqPublishContainer  `